mbraak/django-file-form/README.md

 ```
 for f in self.cleaned_data['my_field']:
     if hasattr(f, 'placeholder'):
-        # do nothing, or something with f.name or f.placeholder (the ID)
+        # do nothing, or something with f.name or f.file_id
         continue
     # handle newly uploaded files as usual

-# remove existing files if the placeholder is deleted
+# remove existing files if the placeholders are deleted
 # ...
 ```